 Students enrolled in institutional schools, including private residential treatment facilities, group homes, day treatment programs, and juvenile detention facilities, are tied to their resident school district for accountability purposes.
-No ratings are given to institutional schools because the WDE has no authority over them.
+No ratings are given to institutional schools.

 New Schools

 When a new school ID is assigned by the WDE, they can receive scores for the Growth and Achievement Indicators during the first year for students who were enrolled for the full academic year and were tested in any Wyoming school in the prior year.
 In the case of new high schools, a graduation rate is not calculated until the school has at least two years of data.